 Thomas studied at the École Nationale Supérieure d’Art in Dijon and the École des Arts Décoratifs, Paris.
-She has worked regularly with Pelly since 1988 on more than fifty productions, their credits including I puritani, Ariadne auf Naxos, Platée and Giulio Cesare (Paris Opéra), La Grande-Duchesse de Gérolstein and La Belle Hélène (Théâtre du Châtelet), Don Pasquale (Santa Fe Opera), L'Étoile and L'Amour des trois oranges (Dutch National Opera), Les Contes d’Hoffmann (Barcelona and San Francisco), Pelléas et Mélisande (Theater an der Wien) and La traviata (Santa Fe and Turin).
+She has worked regularly with Pelly since 1988 on more than fifty productions, their credits together including I puritani, Ariadne auf Naxos, Platée and Giulio Cesare (Paris Opéra), La Grande-Duchesse de Gérolstein and La Belle Hélène (Théâtre du Châtelet), Don Pasquale (Santa Fe Opera), L’Etoile and The Love for Three Oranges (Dutch National Opera), Les Contes d’Hoffmann (Barcelona and San Francisco), Pelléas et Mélisande (Theater an der Wien) and La traviata (Santa Fe and Turin).
 Many of the productions she has worked on for Pelly have been performed by leading opera companies worldwide, including the Liceu, Barcelona, Metropolitan Opera, New York, La Scala, Milan, and Vienna State Opera.

-Thomas has also worked in theatre with directors including Michel Rostain, Frédéric Bélier-Garcia, Laura Scozzi and Denise Chalem, and designed Le nozze di Figaro for Richard Brunel (Aix-en-Provence Festival).
+Thomas has also worked in theatre with directors including Frédéric Bélier-Garcia, Denise Chalem, Michel Rostain and Laura Scozzi, and designed Le nozze di Figaro for the Aix-en-Provence Festival, directed by Richard Brunel.

 News and features

 The director discusses the inspiration behind his production and the power of Donizetti’s music.